ica4c/restcord/docs/_docs/Guild/Modify Guild Member.md

 ## Response

-Returns a 204 empty response on success.
+Returns a 200 OK with the guild member as the body.

+Can Return:

+* guild member